-Toxic waste Kills 3 in Ondo forest reserve – The Sun Nigeria
+Toxic waste kills 3 in Ondo forest reserve – The Sun Nigeria

 It was gathered that the toxic waste overflowed the pit and flowed down the slope where the trio were working and submerged them.

-Emmanuel said the bodies of the victims were seen on the flowing track of the toxic waste which killed them instantly as there were no sign that they attempted to struggle with death.
+Emmanuel said the bodies of the victims were seen on the flowing track of the toxic waste which killed them instantly as there were no sign that they attempted to struggle.

-When youths in the community realised that they were killed by toxic waste generated by the Chinese company, they protested to the company to alert them about the incident.
+When youths in the community realised that they were killed by toxic waste generated by the Chinese firm, they protested to the company to alert the management about the incident.

-The Police Public Relations Officer (PPRO) for the state police command, Mr Tee-Leo Ikoro confirmed the incident, adding that the police will investigate the matter.
+the Police Public Relations Officer (PPRO), Tee-Leo Ikoro, confirmed the incident, adding that the police will investigate the matter.

 Leave a Reply